High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

 Obviously, the above scheme has shared identical effective stiffness matrices within each sub-step.
 There are twelve algorithmic parameters to be determined.
-The accuracy conditions (\ref{eq:2orderi}) and (\ref{eq:accuracy}) can express all $ \alpha_{ij} $ as the functions of $ \gamma_i $.
+The accuracy conditions given by Eqs.~(\ref{eq:2orderi}) and (\ref{eq:accuracy}) can make all $ \alpha_{ij} $ as functions of $ \gamma_i $.

-Like the previous SUCI3 scheme, the fourth-order SUCI4 leaves three splitting ratios of sub-step size, namely $ \gamma_1, \gamma_2 $ and $ \gamma_3 $, to be determined.
-Next, the controllable numerical dissipation in the high-frequency range is imposed to determine $ \gamma_1 $.